LZBiala/dataproject3/README.md

 # dataproject3

-Project goal: Develop 3 classifiers to predict potential breast cancer using our dataset.
+<b>Project goal:</b> Develop 3 classifiers to predict potential breast cancer using our dataset.
 Classifiers used were:
 <br>
 -Neural Network Model <br>